camunda-community-hub/camunda-space-traders/README.md

 # Camunda SpaceTraders 🚀

-Do you bring your BPMN modeling skills to the next level?
+Do you want to bring your BPMN modeling skills to the next level?
 Do you like games, space simulations, or puzzles?
 Are you bored by standard "real-world" examples, like ordering or absence processes?
 Then, you're in the right place. 👾